 Experiment with herbs and spices.
-They are nutritious and can add sublime effects to dishes.
+They are nutritious and can up your polyphenol intake.

-5. Add veggies and fruits directly into your smoothies
+5. Add veggies and fruits to your smoothies

 6. Preparation is everything.

-Pre-pack snacks to take with you to work, while driving or riding the the train.
+Pre-pack snacks to take with you to work, or anytime you’re on the road.
 If hunger strikes, you can be ready with nutritious options such as nuts, home-made trail mix, a piece of fruit, dehydrated veggie chips, seaweed snacks or sesame seed crackers.

 7. Embrace imperfection